zaerl/export-command/README.md

 	[--skip_comments]
 		Don't include comments in the WXR export file.

+	[--ignore_orphaned]
+		Ignore orphaned terms and set parent to 0.

 	[--max_file_size=<MB>]
 		A single export file should have this many megabytes. -1 for unlimited.